SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_DevOps/DOM_Designer/DOM_Designer_Excel_config.md

 - **Name**: The name of the field.
 This is both the display name and the ID of the field.

-- **Type**: The data type of the DOM field, e.g. string, int, dateTime, etc.
+- **Type**: The data type of the DOM field, e.g. string, int, datetime, etc.

 - **Default**: Optional.
 This is the value that will be automatically entered in a field when a new record or instance is created.
 For example, in an address object, you can set the default value for the city field to "New York".
 When users add a record to the table, they can then either accept this value or enter the name of a different city.